helios1989/Profile/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

-## Used this Youtube tutorial https://www.youtube.com/watch?v=pU9Q6oiQNd0 to create this app.
+Used this Youtube tutorial https://www.youtube.com/watch?v=pU9Q6oiQNd0 to create this app.

-## This app uses Angular to display details about persons including his/her name, residence, and hobbies.
+This app uses Angular to display details about persons including his/her name, residence, and hobbies.
 'Edit me' button allows access to edit persons.
 This app also uses JSONPlaceholder to get Posts from https://jsonplaceholder.typicode.com/posts and displays them on the web page.

+### Note
-### Note: node_modules folder is not included.
+node_modules folder is not included.

 ### Development server